hashicorp/terraform-website/content/source/docs/enterprise/private/azure-setup-guide.html.md

     a consistent high workload in the form of concurrent terraform runs.

+##### Azure VM Disk Size Considerations

+The default root disk size for most Linux distros in Azure is 30GB.
+Even when assigning an instance more storage to the root partition, depending on the operating system, there may be additional steps required to fully utlize the full 50GB+ of disk, such as using a tool like `fdisk`.

+This process is documented in the Azure knowledge base article ["How to: Resize Linux osDisk partition on Azure"](https://blogs.msdn.microsoft.com/linuxonazure/2017/04/03/how-to-resize-linux-osdisk-partition-on-azure/).

 ### Object Storage (Azure Blob Storage)

 An Azure Blob Storage